tournesol-app/tournesol/backend/README.md

 1. a Google account
 2. to be connected while following the procedure
-3. to have at least one YouTube video in the database

 #### Procedure

 ##### Create and configure the key

-**(1)** Go to https://console.cloud.google.com/apis/ and create a new project.
+**(1)** First go to https://console.cloud.google.com/apis/ and create a new project.
 You can choose the name you prefer, we suggest `tournesol`.
 You should now be automatically redirected to the project dashboard.

 **(2)** Go to the credentials page, accessible from the menu, and create new `API key `credentials.
 You should now be able to see the API key value by